You are now in the main content area

 Key Features

-A globe with a magnifying glass in front of it
+A globe with a magnifying glass in front of it.

-Apply knowledge of species interactions to conserve natural resources and help keep Northern Ontario ecosystems in balance
+Apply knowledge of species interactions to conserve natural resources and help keep Northern Ontario ecosystems in balance.
+Conduct research and create strategies to ensure the continued co-existence of all organisms within our environment.

-A microscope
+A microscope.

 Participate on a global scale to address issues such as global resource allocation, conservation of species, and encourage ethical ecological practices.